Amrutha464/Samsung-riscv/README.md

 ## TASK-1:
 Create a GitHub repository named **"samsung-riscv"**, install the RISC-V toolchain using the provided VDI link, follow the steps from the shared lab videos, and capture dated snapshots of the work.
 Upload the snapshots to the repository with brief descriptions.

+## TASK-2:
+Run the simulation and analyze the performance using the `-O1` and `-Ofast` compiler optimization flags.
+Write a simple C program (any basic application) and compile it using RISC-V GCC/SPIKE with both optimization options.
+Generate the RISC-V object dumps for each optimization level and upload the files to the repository.